gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 ##### !placeholder

-Submit the link here
+Submit the link here:

 ##### !end-placeholder

 ### !end-challenge

-**Code-along: improve user experience by formatting pivot tables - 20 min**
+### Code-along: improve user experience by formatting pivot tables (20 min)
 * Continue using the spreadsheet from the previous code-along
 * Demonstrate that pivot tables don't auto update
   * Demonstrate how to manually trigger an update